-Two recent Canadian studies may seem disheartening at first glance: Babies as young as 6 months show a preference for their own race and bias against people who are not their race.
+Two recent studies out of Canada may seem disheartening at first glance: Babies as young as 6 months show a preference for their own race and bias against people who are not their race.
 But, say the researchers responsible, determining the start of racial bias could be crucial to its prevention.

-“These findings thus point to the possibility that aspects of racial bias later in life may arise from our lack of exposure to other-race individuals in infancy,” Dr. Kang Lee, a professor at the University of Toronto’s Dr. Eric Jackman Institute of Child Study and lead author on both studies, said in a statement.
+“These findings thus point to the possibility that aspects of racial bias later in life may arise from our lack of exposure to other-race individuals in infancy,” Dr. Lee, a professor at OISE’s Jackman Institute of Child Study and lead author on both studies, said in a statement.
 “If we can pinpoint the starting point of racial bias, which we may have done here, we can start to find ways to prevent racial biases from happening.”

 “An important finding is that infants will learn from people they are most exposed to,” added Dr. Xiao, a professor at Princeton and an author on both studies.
 One way to prevent racially biased adults, then, may be for parents to make sure they introduce their kids to people of all races from the time they’re very, very young.

 - Missouri Lawmakers Joke That Women Who Want Abortions Should Get Them at the Zoo

 - Janet Jackson Leaves Husband Just Months After Having a Baby

 - Ad-World Insiders on How the Hell That Pepsi Ad Got Made